 As you might have read on a previous post, I hadn’t intended to make Easter baskets but got a bit caught up and decided to just roll with it.
 Now I’ve made the effort, I want to build up the excitement a bit.
 I’m planning a little indoor hunt ending with the baskets.
 Again, on Pinterest I found some lovely themed templates that I amended to create super simple clues like ‘look in mummy’s wardrobe’ or ‘where do all the farm animals live?’

-4) Easter walk with eggs:
+4) Easter Walk with E

 After lunch, weather permitting, we are going on a little walk.
 We are lucky enough to live in the countryside and so plan to subtlety drop mini eggs into the grass for the children to discover.
 My girls are only little so I’m pretty sure we’ll be able to fool them.
 I’m not so sure about my nearly eight year old nephew.
 If he wants chocolate, I’m sure he’ll play along.